quasarframework/icongenie/README.md

 If you change the image, the settings in `quasar.icon-factory.json` or the dev/build mode, this extension will be triggered and build your assets in the appropriate place.
 Don't forget to check the results and commit them.

+### Special notes about Cordova

+If you choose to build icons for cordova, they WILL have a colored background, and this is why you are asked for an RGB value during the install phase.
+You can change this in the quasar.icon-factory.json, but be sure to use a valid hex code like: `#c0ff33`.

+This colored background color will also be used for the splashscreen.
+If you don't provide one, black will be used.
+If you haven't already installed the [cordova-plugin-splashscreen](https://github.com/apache/cordova-plugin-splashscreen#readme), it will be installed for you.

 ## How it Works
 There are 5 1/2 things that icon-factory does with your original file.
 It will create a set of webicons for your project, it will minify those icons, it can make special icns (Mac) / ico (Windows) files for apps that need them and it will create SVG assets.
 Finally it will sort these icons into folders.